qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

   and returned in the results panel.
 * |identifyByRadius| :sup:`Identify Features by Radius`
   returns items overlapping a drawn circle.
-  Draw a cercle (left-click to indicate the center point, move the pointer to shape the area or enter the radius in the pop-up text box and left-click or press :kbd:`Enter` to validate the circle).
+  Draw a circle (left-click to indicate the center point, move the pointer to shape the area or enter the radius in the pop-up text box and left-click or press :kbd:`Enter` to validate the circle).
   All the overlaying features from target layers are highlighted